What do you want to learn?

 Once you create an account with Amazon Seller Central, you can begin listing your products.
 Make sure to include the information needed on your listings to help improve your chances of conversion using the right imagery, videos, copy, and more.

 Be sure to have the proper Amazon marketing strategy.
 In these uncertain times, many Amazon sellers are cutting back on ad spending, which may be an opportunity to have your ad dollars go a lot farther.

-Depending on the number of fulfillment centers you have at your disposal, you may be able to distribute your products to strategic locations so you can save on shipping costs and reduce your average shipping zone.
-If your business is still small, a storage center or even your home can be a short-term solution for warehousing.
+Depending on the number of fulfilment centres you have at your disposal, you may be able to distribute your products to strategic locations so you can save on shipping costs and reduce your average shipping zone.
+If your business is still small, a storage centre or even your home can be a short-term solution for warehousing.

 Ship orders out on time

 Once you receive an order notification, you must ship the product based on the selected delivery timeframe from the customer.
 Amazon provides an estimated delivery time to buyers on the offer and checkout pages so customers know when to expect an item they have ordered from you.
 This takes handling and transit times into consideration.
 You can modify your shipping and handling time and transit time to better set customer expectations.

 You can buy shipping labels through Amazon or on your own.
 Either way, you must always provide ecommerce order tracking for the customer.

 Finally, be sure to update your Amazon selling account with valid instructions for ecommerce returns for all Fulfiled by Merchant orders.
 When you approve a buyer’s request to return a product, Amazon sends the buyer a return label with your default return address, which must be a valid return address.

 To maintain COVID-19 ecommerce sales velocity, many Amazon sellers are converting their FBA listings to be Fulfiled by Merchant.
 For instance, Men’s grooming company BAKblade has seen the same issue with Amazon.